YehudaGold/context-component/README.md

     </Provider>;
 );
 ```
+The `provider` require ContextComponents prop - the ContextComponent classes array.

+---

-and consume them together with connect HOC:
+And you can consume them together with `connect` HOC:

 otherComponent.jsx